Chapter Two: Taken By Surprise

 "That was beautiful," she said.
 "Who wrote that?"

-"I did," he admitted, getting to his feet.
+"I did," he said as he got to his feet.
 "That is one of my pieces."

-Again, she found herself at a loss for words.
-This was a man whom she knew had a dangerous occupation.
-She had seen how dangerous he was.
-Yet what she had just heard... before today, she would never have imagined such a man capable of writing such a piece.
+She found herself at a loss for words.
+This was a man whom she knew was dangerous; the man took lives for a living.
+But what she had just heard... before today, she would never have imagined such a man capable of writing such a piece.
 She could hear the emotion in the notes as he played them, like he had written his own feelings and experiences into the music.

 He probably did, she realized.

 Obviously there was more to Ludwig Engelhardt than could be said with one file.
-She found that she wanted to know more about this man.
+She wanted to know more about him.

 So, once more, before she could stop herself, she asked, "May I come back tomorrow?"